 A segregated account where the servicer holds borrower funds for property taxes, insurance, and other recurring obligations.

-• RESPA caps the cushion at one-sixth of annual disbursements (about two months)
+• RESPA caps the cushion at one-sixth of annual disbursements — roughly two months of projected outflows

 • Annual escrow analysis is required for federally-related loans